kelliekaw/CSNETWK-MP/README.md

 ## AI Disclosure

-This project was developed with the assistance of AI tools, primarily Qwen and Gemini.
-The AI was used to help with:
+This project was developed with the assistance of AI tools, primarily Qwen and Gemini for generating, debugging and explaining code.
+The AI was also used to help with:
 - Code structure and organization
 - Implementation of complex features
-- Debugging and error handling
 - Documentation and comments

 All AI code was carefully reviewed, tested, and validated to ensure it meets the project requirements and functions correctly.